EvanElzenberger/OptimizationModeling/README.md

 ```
 The total salary used is $44600.

-The optimal teams' average points per game is 18.00.
+The optimal teams' total points per game is 18.00.

 ## Pyomo Optimal Quantity and Placement Exam Grade: 100%